martinimon/govhack-2023-chamonix/Challenges analysis/ChallengesSnapShot.md

 For GovHackers this year we would like to draw your attention to Chapter 7 – Diversity and Innovation.
 We have published some insights about our knowledge of diversity and innovation.
 [Challenge](https://hackerspace.govhack.org/challenges/diversity_in_ip_rights_system)
 [Data](https://data.gov.au/dataset/ds-dga-49017fd0-e7be-4fc0-88c8-046fc366d980/details?q=)

+### Notes:
+This challenge is too specific to IP itself meaning it might be hard to make a user facing app - not playing to our strengths.
+Or potentially hindering other challenges we could link this too.

 ## Helping women succeed financially
 **Eligibility: Must use at least one ATO data set.**